damo-da/empathy/README.md

  Oh, wait!
 I realize something!
 I realize that, as I was seeking happiness in various activities, it was not the activity itself that mattered but how I felt doing it.
 I realize that my happiness is directly related to my emotions.
 So what if rather than playing with boring activities, I played with my emotions directly?
 No it's insane, I can't do that.
 Or maybe have I not just been reading the recent researches lately?
 Tons of such researches are in the internet.
 Brain waves--all sorts of them--scientists are using them to study their effects on emotions.
 Maybe I could experience one myself?
 I think Empathy's the answer.

  Empathy plays with my emotions.
 Not in a bad way, but in a good way.
 Semi-hypnosis, Semi-meditation, Semi-game: there are lots of techniques made for me to understand how I can play with my emotions.
 But I also know that Empathy is just the mediator, I am responsible to what I live like.
 I am in control of myself.
 I understand that I am my emotions.
 Hello Empathy!
 Let's just be together already!

+##Build instructions

+The instructions to build can be found on the [wiki section](https://github.com/underscoredam/empathy/wiki/Build-Instructions)